-- As the Latino population becomes larger and more complex, their outdoor recreation preferences and perceptions are also changing. - When asked which types of outdoor recreation they participate in regularly, Latino voters said that 77% participate in hiking, running or walking, 46% said camping, 36% said picnicking, 33% hunting or fishing, 29% said bird watching/viewing wildlife, 23% said sports, 23% said mountain/trail biking, 21% said off-road riding/snowmobile, and 21% said boating/rafting/kayaking. - Latinos are great users of public lands 91% of Latino voters have visited national public lands before, and 59 percent of Latinos would visit national public lands more often assuming the pandemic is under control.11 - Asked about what policymakers should place more emphasis on in upcoming decisions around public lands, 77% of Latino Western voters pointed to conservation efforts and recreational usage, prioritizing that over energy production.
+- Demographics are changing: The Latino population is the largest-growing minority population in the United States and is estimated to comprise 28% of the U.S. population by 2050.19 Latino participation in outdoor recreation is growing, and new outdoor participants are more likely to be nonwhite.20 The future of public lands and public health thus depends on engaging and welcoming our diverse youth. - As the Latino population becomes larger and more complex, their outdoor recreation preferences and perceptions are also changing.
+When asked which types of outdoor recreation they participate in regularly, Latino voters said that 75% participate in hiking, running or walking, 44% said camping, 39% said picnicking, 32% said bird watching/viewing wildlife, 21% said mountain/trail biking, 26% said off-road riding/snowmobile, and 26% said boating/rafting/kayaking. - Latinos are great users of public lands 88% of Latino voters in the West have visited national public lands in the past year.21

+• Asked about what policymakers should place more emphasis on in upcoming decisions around public lands, 73% of Latino Western voters pointed to conservation efforts and recreational usage, prioritizing that over energy production.

-- 94% of Latinos see public lands, such as national parks, forests, monuments, and wildlife areas as an "essential part" of the economies in these states. - The outdoor recreation economy generates \$887 billion in consumer spending and 7.6 million jobs.12 - 79% of National Park Service employees are white, and 62% of all employees are male.
+- 70% of Latinos see public lands, such as national parks, forests, monuments, and wildlife areas as helping the economies in these states. - 92% support addressing the backlog of infrastructure repairs, reducing risk of wildfires, and natural resource protection on national public lands such as National Parks by providing jobs and training to unemployed people.22 - The outdoor recreation economy generated \$887 billion in consumer spending and 7.6 million jobs in 2019.23 - 79% of National Park Service employees are white, and 62% of all employees are male.
 Black employees comprise almost 7% of the NPS's permanent full-time workforce, significantly less than the 13.4% of Black people in the national population.
-Hispanic and Latino employees also are underrepresented, making up 5.6% of the Park Service general workforce despite accounting for 18.5% of the population.13 Lack of racially-diverse representation is common across the U.S. conservation workforce.
+Hispanic and Latino employees also are underrepresented, making up 5.6% of the Park Service general workforce despite accounting for 18.5% of the population.24 Lack of racially-diverse representation is common across the U.S. conservation workforce.

-- 83% of Latino voters in the West support setting a national goal of conserving 30 percent of U.S. land, inland waters, and ocean by the year 2030.14 - 93% of Latino voters agree that we should create new national parks, national monuments, national wildlife refuges and tribal protected areas to protect historic sites or areas for outdoor recreation. - 70% agree that we should strictly limit where and how new oil and gas development takes place on public lands. - 86% support directing funding to ensure adequate access to parks and natural areas for lower-income people and communities of color that have disproportionately lacked them. - 78% of Latino voters agree that we should find money to protect their state's land, water and wildlife, even with state budget problems. - 83% support restoring protections for threatened species under the Endangered Species Act that were removed.
+- 87% of Latino voters in the West, and 89% in the Chesapeake region, support setting a national goal of conserving 30% of U.S. land, waters, and ocean by the year 2030 (known as 30x30).^{25 26} - 84% of Latino voters in the West, and 89% in the Chesapeake, agree that we should create new national parks, national monuments, national wildlife refuges and tribal protected areas to protect historic sites or areas for outdoor recreation.27 - 75% of Latino voters in the West and Chesapeake region agree that we should strictly limit where and how new oil and gas development takes place on public lands.^{28 29} - O 93% of Latino voters in the West support requiring oil and gas companies to use updated equipment and technology to prevent leaks of methane gas and other pollution into the air; 86% support requiring oil and gas companies, rather than federal and state governments, to pay for all of the clean-up and land restoration costs; and 68% support increasing the fees that oil and gas companies pay to have the opportunity to drill on national public lands. - 82% of Latino voters in the West, and 90% in the Chesapeake, support directing funding to ensure adequate access to parks and natural areas for lower-income people and communities of color that have disproportionately lacked them.^{30 31}